 Generally, cash provided by operating activities has been adequate to fund our operations.
-We have significant liquidity, including \$295 million of cash and cash equivalents and \$645 million available under the New Revolving Credit Facility, net of \$5 million of letters of credit, as of March 31, 2021.
-At this time, we believe cash provided by operating activities, cash and cash equivalents and borrowing capacity under the New Senior Secured Credit Facility will be sufficient to meet our cash requirements for the next twelve months.
+We have significant liquidity, including \$145 million of cash and \$645 million available under the Revolving Credit Facility, net of \$5 million of letters of credit, as of March 31, 2022.
+At this time, we believe cash provided by operating activities, cash and borrowing capacity under the Senior Secured Credit Facility will be sufficient to meet our known and anticipated cash requirements for the next twelve months and thereafter.